VickyAzola/VickyAzola/README.md

 I'm Victoria 🤗, a self-taught Front-End developer.

 I'm constantly working on learning new things and improving my coding skills.
-If you have some advice on how to improve my project, please let me know!
+If you have some advice on how to improve my projects, please let me know!

 I code with:

 ![6](https://github.com/VickyAzola/VickyAzola/assets/116470398/5019beb1-bfbf-444d-9636-acd7eaa8c06d)